By using this site, you agree to the Privacy Policy and Terms of Use.

 Americans Consume Half the Protective Dose

-According to intake surveys analyzed by the National Health and Nutrition Examination Survey, US adults average around 15 grams of fiber per day.
-This places the typical American roughly halfway up the mortality risk curve, not at the protective plateau.
-The Institute of Medicine recommends 25 grams daily for women and 38 grams for men, targets that align closely with the 25-gram inflection point identified in the dose-response analysis.
+US adults average around 15 grams of fiber per day, according to the original source material.
+The Institute of Medicine recommends 25 grams daily for women and 38 grams for men, targets that align closely with the 25-gram inflection point identified in the Reynolds dose-response analysis.

 For practical guidance on increasing fiber intake safely, visit our clinical updates section covering evidence-based dietary recommendations.